ankit7540/H2-PolarizabilityMatrixElements/README.md

 Adaptive Gausssian Quadrature implemented in SciPy has been used.

 FORTRAN code by Prof. Henryk A Witek (NCTU, Taiwan).

-Python code by by Ankit Raj.
+Python code by Ankit Raj.